-Companies that have a passion for making a positive difference in the world, a genuine social mission, I believe these are the companies that will get ahead in 2018.
+Companies that have a passion for making a positive difference in the world, a genuine social mission, I believe these are the companies that will get ahead.
 Take that mission and spread it to the world; make valuable partnerships with like-minded businesses and listen to what your customers are asking for.

 Vistaprint Small Biz Spotlight – Making your business stand out

 Here are some extra sources of information on marketing that we have found useful and / or fascinating.

 - Rory Sutherland’s 10 Rules of Alchemy [Video] – Rory in his typical contrarian role suggests ten concepts to help your strategic thinking.
 There is an associated book as well if this video spurs your interest.

 - The Tim Ferriss Show [Podcasts] – An American entrepreneur and early-stage investor, he covers a lot of subjects but the link we have provided narrows down to his talks and interviews on the topic of marketing.